CLIP-DIY: CLIP Dense Inference Yields Open-Vocabulary Semantic Segmentation For-Free: Experiments

 \paragraph{Quantitative results} We summarize in Tab.~\ref{tab:main_results}, the comparison of our \NAME to baselines.
 We report results of \NAME with both CLIP ViT-B/32 and CLIP ViT-B/16, given that most methods use the latter.

-\OS{First, comparing our results with the two different backbones, we remark that better scores are obtained with CLIP ViT-B/32 which patch inputs are larger, and are therefore less expensive at inference time.} We believe this could be explained by an existing upper bound on CLIP accuracy w.r.t the level of granularity; \OS{patches too small might induce noisy classification---as we observed in Fig.~\ref{fig:intermediate_products}}
+First, comparing our results with the two different backbones, we remark that better scores are obtained with CLIP ViT-B/32 which patch inputs are larger, and are therefore less expensive at inference time.
+We believe this could be explained by an existing upper bound on CLIP accuracy w.r.t the level of granularity; patches too small might induce noisy classification---as we observed in Fig.~\ref{fig:intermediate_products}.

-\OS{Comparing to baselines, we observe that our method achieves the best mIoU result on PASCAL VOC dataset and outperforms all previous works by more than 4 mIoU pts, and such without post-processing.
-This result is particularly interesting given that our method does not require dedicated training to improve CLIP segmentation abilities but instead leverages the current quickest unsupervised object localization method.
+Compared to baselines, we observe that our method achieves the best mIoU result on PASCAL VOC dataset and outperforms all previous works by more than 4 mIoU pts, and such without post-processing.
+This result is particularly interesting given that our method does not require dedicated training to improve CLIP segmentation abilities but instead leverages the unsupervised object localization method.

 Moreover, we obtain $31.0$ mIoU on COCO when the best-performing method CLIPpy achieves $32.0$, so just 1 mIoU pt better than our approach.
 We can observe in Fig.\ref{fig:results_main} that CLIPpy discovers more queries per image than us, even though its segmentation outputs appear to be noisier.
-Such results might suit a better COCO benchmark and less PASCAL VOC.}
+Such results might suit a better COCO benchmark and less PASCAL VOC.

-\paragraph{Qualitative results} We qualitatively compare here our method with \OS{best performing} TCL~\cite{cha2022tcl} and CLIPpy~\cite{clippy2022} in Fig.~\ref{fig:results_main}.
+\paragraph{Qualitative results} We qualitatively compare here our method with best performing TCL~\cite{cha2022tcl} and CLIPpy~\cite{clippy2022} in Fig.~\ref{fig:results_main}.
 Our method consistently produces better masks with better object boundaries, which we attribute to the high-quality saliency maps.
-Moreover, \OS{we observe that \NAME produces correct semantic results on the foreground objects, with fewer artefacts than CLIPpy.
-Our method seems also less sensitive to biases, for instance, both TCL and CLIPpy hallucinate the \texttt{sheep} class on the grass (on the very left image) and CLIPpy also predicts \texttt{aeroplane} in the sky (in most left image) and \texttt{zebra} next to the elephants (middle image in COCO dataset).}
+Moreover, we observe that \NAME produces correct semantic results on the foreground objects, with fewer artefacts than CLIPpy.
+Our method seems also less sensitive to biases, for instance, both TCL and CLIPpy hallucinate the \texttt{sheep} class on the grass (on the very left image) and CLIPpy also predicts \texttt{aeroplane} in the sky (in most left image) and \texttt{zebra} next to the elephants (middle image in COCO dataset).